It’s impossible to talk about presidential archives without talking about Richard Nixon.

 To complicate things, the Presidential Records Act has changed over time—as technology redefines what we consider relevant for record-keeping, and at the behest of the executive branch.
 In 1989, Reagan used an executive order to limit the act by allowing the former president or vice president to claim executive privilege over certain records (although NARA could override these claims).
 In November 2001, George W. Bush walked it back even further, allowing executive privilege claims to actually supercede the scheduled release of records.
 In his first full day in office, Barack Obama restored the PRA to its Reagan-era parameters.

-“We are the ultimate decision-maker in terms of what the documentary memory of society will be.”
 The Federal Records Act has also evolved, most notably in November 2014, when a bipartisan effort amended the bill to include all forms of electronic communication and stipulated that presidential staff couldn’t conduct official business on a personal email account to avoid being part of the federal record.
 (Those amendments were made after Hillary Clinton’s tenure as secretary of state, although at least one watchdog report claimed that, by not turning over any official business conducted on her personal account when she left the federal government in 2013, Clinton didn’t comply with the FRA’s original iteration either.)

 Although some op-eds implicated NARA in 22 million missing Bush administration emails, and later in missing IRS records, the agency’s “final determination as to what constitutes a federal record,” can only be applied to what’s turned over to the archivists.
 In other words, archivists have a great deal of power when it comes to which records make it into the public eye, but they can’t archive materials they aren’t given.